pierresegonne/oil-riggery/README.md

 - [Aerial Image Dataset](https://captain-whu.github.io/AID/) a large scale dataset for satellite image classification.
 - Create my own dataset.
 Multi-step process including 1.
 Using QGIS to create a grid of points over the world.
 2. Using Google Earth Engine to download satellite imagery for each point.
 3. Using LabelImg to annotate the downloaded images.

+## Data exploration

+A streamlit data explorer is provided under `/data`.
+Pre-requisites:

+* Add the `NEPU_OWOD-1.0` under the `/data` folder.
+It can be downloaded following the link above.

 ## Method

 TBD